iroco-co/mailstorm/README.md

 Mail injector to generate SMTP/IMAP load to a mail platform

 USAGE:
-    mailtempest [OPTIONS] <smtp-host> [imap-host]
+    mailtempest [FLAGS] [OPTIONS] <smtp-host> [imap-host]

 FLAGS:
-    -h, --help       Prints help information
+        --fixed-pace    there is no random delay between messages.
+The delay is always pace_seconds -h, --help          Prints help information
-    -V, --version    Prints version information
+        --prepare       utility prepare command (boolean).
+It will use the CSV file to replace all the email addresses in the files located in mail directory and rewrite them with .mt extension -V, --version       Prints version information

 OPTIONS:
-        --fixed-pace <fixed-pace>        there is no random delay between messages.
-The delay is always pace_seconds --mail-dir <mail-dir>            directory where the mails are going to be read.
-Default to './mails' --pace-seconds <pace-seconds>    average pace of injection in second for pace maker (float).
-Default to 1s --prepare <prepare>              utility prepare command (boolean).
-It will use the CSV file to replace all the email addresses in the files located in mail directory and rewrite them with .mt extension
-        --users-csv <users-csv>          CSV file where users login/password can be loaded.
-Defaults to users.csv --workers <workers>              number of workers
+        --mail-dir <mail-dir>            directory where the mails are going to be read [default: ./mails] --pace-seconds <pace-seconds>    average pace of injection in second for pace maker (float) [default: 1.0] --users-csv <users-csv>          CSV file where users login/password can be loaded [default: ./users.csv] --workers <workers>              number of workers [default: 1]

 ARGS:
     <smtp-host>    host of the SMTP server
     <imap-host>    host of the IMAP server
 ```

 If you want [logs](https://docs.rs/env_logger/latest/env_logger/) you can use the env variable `RUST_LOG`: